SovereignCloudStack/docs/standards/certification/pipeline.md

     - `cd standards`
     - `git checkout -b feat/add_my_cloud`

+   **CAUTION**: If you are not a member of the SCS Github org, this won't work.
+   Ask the SCS team (or other members) to add you.
+Alternatively, you may fork the repository on Github first and then clone the fork.

 3. Add your subject to the results table.
 This is necessary so your subject shows up in the [compliance monitor web-site](https://compliance.sovereignit.cloud/page/table).
 Add the following lines (substituting all-caps parts except `HM`):